tpope/vim-obsession/README.markdown

 session file and `:Obsess!` to stop and throw it away.
 That's it.
 Load a session in the usual manner: `vim -S`, or `:source` it.

+There's also a statusline/title indicator you can use.
+See `:help obsession-indicator`.

 ## Installation

 If you don't have a preferred installation method, I recommend